ssloy/tinykaboom/Readme.md

 This project is closely related to my  [software raytracer](https://github.com/ssloy/tinyraytracer/wiki).
 If you are looking for a software rasterizer, check the [other part of the lectures](https://github.com/ssloy/tinyrenderer/wiki).

 In my lectures I tend to avoid third party libraries as long as it is reasonable, because it forces to understand what is happening under the hood.
-So, the raytracing in 180 lines of plain C++ give us this result:
+So, the raytracing in 180 lines of plain C++ produces this result:
 ![](https://raw.githubusercontent.com/ssloy/tinykaboom/master/out.jpg)

 ## compilation